joaompinto/print_err/README.md

 # print_err

-A command line utility and python library to print to standard error optionally exiting with a code.
+Command line utility and python library to print to standard error optionally exiting with a code.

 # Install
 ```sh